SWC Walk 86 Fan Brycheiniog and Fan Foel (The Black Mountain)

 swcwalks swcwalk111 walkicon banner

-The North Downs Way through woods with fine views - and within Zone 6 - but does suffer from road noise.
-2 shorter return-by-bus options
+The North Downs Way through woods with fine views - and within Zone 6 (some road noise).
+Long, with shorter options.
+Return by bus.

 Mixed open and wooded chalk downland with several viewpoints close to London